 She may well be the last.”

-Howey did a phenomenal job building the world in the series.
-He gave a lot of thought to details and to the world all-round.
-I could feel myself in there and I love it when a writer does that.
+Howey did a phenomenal job building the world.
 Because of his eye for detail the world feels real.

-The silo is massive but at some points I felt claustrophobic, I could feel the closeness, the heaviness and the oppression.
+The silo is massive but at some points I felt claustrophobic, I could feel the closeness, the heaviness.

-Amazingly descriptive prose, fast and unexpected plot developments, a thoroughly built (disturbing) world, a compelling story and deep concepts, everything I want in a Dystopian novel.
+Clear, understated writing, fast and unexpected plot developments, a thoroughly built, disturbing and intriguing world, a compelling story, surprising information, a ton of action, twists and deep concepts, everything I could want in a book.

-I’m really looking forward to the second part.
-It’s supposed to be a prequel and it should explain why this all came to be.
+I’m really looking forward to the second book which should tell us how this all came to be.